Skip to main content. Start of main content

 21 Sep 2024 - 12 Jan 2025

-The first solo exhibition of Berlin-based Polish artist Agnieszka Polska in Belgium, Flowers on the Sun, features a selection of recent works, including her latest film, The Book of Flowers (2023), created with the assistance of AI-powered tools.
-The artist initially used stop-motion animation footage of flowers from the 1950s, which was then transformed into AI-generated imagery.
+The first solo exhibition of Berlin-based Polish artist Agnieszka Polska in Belgium, Flowers on the Sun, featured a selection of recent works, including her latest film, The Book of Flowers (2023), created with the assistance of AI-powered tools.

 Based on speculative scenarios blended with elements of science fiction, the exhibition highlights issues related to the relationship of humans, non-humans and technology, posing urgent questions about our perception of time and history.
 Braudel’s Clock ongoing series reflects on the idea of unified time as a social construct, and the world as a complex set of structures evolving at various speeds.
 In her work Polska also reflects on the individual’s position in the contemporary world.